CompuTec/computec-docs/docs/wms/releases/download.md

 :::

 :::warning CompuTec WMS Server restart
     It is required to restart CompuTec Server WMS service at least once in 24 hours in order to make it work properly.
-Click [here](../administrator-guide/installation/wms-server/overview.md#computec-wms-server-automatic-restart) to find out how to set it up using Windows Task Scheduler.
+Click [this link](../administrator-guide/installation/wms-server/overview.md#computec-wms-server-automatic-restart) to find out how to set it up using Windows Task Scheduler.
 :::

 ## Current Releases